jeffreykegler/hoonlint/misc/whitespace.md

           ==  ==                                        ::
 ```

-Successive TISTIS's may occur on the same line,
+Successive terminators may occur on the same line,
-as part of a **criss-cross TISTIS line**.
+as part of a **criss-cross terminator line**.
+(Recall that a terminator is
+a HEPHEP (`--') or
+a TISTIS (`==`).
-If a TISTIS is in a criss-cross line, it does not have to
+A terminator is in a criss-cross line does not have to
+be aligned correctly,
-be properly aligned, if some other TISTIS with the required alignment
+if some other terminator with the required alignment
 "stands in" for it.

+Note, however, that since every terminator on the line will require some
+terminator to be aligned according to this standard,
+every terminator will have an alignment requirement.
+In the example above, the two terminators on line 918 stand in
+for each other.

-Such lines are called "criss-cross" because
+Criss-cross lines are so called because
 if you drew
-a line that pairs each TISTIS with the rune that it matches by alignment;
+a line that pairs each terminator with the rune that it matches by alignment;
-and another set of lines, each of which pairs its TISTIS with the rune that
+and a line each of which pairs its terminator with the rune that
 it matches syntactically;
 then the two sets of lines would cross each other.

-HEPHEP's may also be joined into criss-cross lines.
+Only one kind of terminator should appear in a criss-cross line,
+and only terminators, gaps and parts of gaps
+should be in a criss-cross line.

 ## 1-jogging hoons

 Every 1-jogging hoon is either kingside or queenside.
-Specifics are given below,
-but the general rule for sidedness is that it should be
-consistend.

 ### Kingside 1-jogging hoons